-Person-centered planning means whole-life planning that's driven by the client with help from family, friends, and professionals the client chooses to include.
+Person-centered planning means whole-life planning that is driven by the client with help from family, friends, and professionals the client chooses to include.

 Quality of life means the client's perception of their satisfaction with their lifestyle, living situation, relationships, activities of work and leisure, as well as progress toward their goals.

-Support means all methods used to teach, expand, and increase use of adaptive skills as well as changes and accommodations made to the environment and support system to increase opportunities to use adaptive skills.
+Support means methods used to teach, expand, and increase the client's use of adaptive skills and changes and accommodations made to the environment and support system to increase opportunities for the client to use adaptive skills.